-Question: How to transfer my new vocabulary, the collocations, and phrases from my passive memory to active one?
+Question: How to transfer my new vocabulary, the collocations, and phrases from my passive memory to active memory?

 It is hard to persuade teachers that English is a skill to be trained since they believe that the only option for teaching it due to large class size is to lecture about the language.
 There is a much better solution that I will describe after elaborating on why all conventional methods involve passive learning.